 We always welcome contributions to help make DataHub better.
 Take a moment to read this document if you would like to contribute.

-We use GitHub issues to track bug reports, feature requests, and submitting pull requests.
+We use GitHub issues to track bug reports and submitting pull requests.

 If you find a bug:

 Use the GitHub issue search to check whether the bug has already been reported.

 If the issue has been fixed, try to reproduce the issue using the latest master branch of the repository.

 If the issue still reproduces or has not yet been reported, try to isolate the problem before opening an issue.

 If you have a substantial feature or a design discussion that you'd like to have with the community follow the RFC process outlined here

 Before you submit your Pull Request (PR), consider the following guidelines: